tshort/mdpad/index.md

 In the example above, a text entry box is specified with `freq` = `___(3.0)`.
 In JavaScript, `freq` is assigned to the value entered in the text box (a string).
 The default value is "3.0".
+Any form elements will be translated into JavaScript variables.

 ## Examples